 This section of the 7.0 Discipline Priest guide provides an overview of all talents, information on which talents work well in different situations, and popular builds in Wowhead's talent calculator.
 The author of this guide is Jak or AutomaticJak, Priest Healer for Incarnate on US-Ner'zhul.
-He's been raiding in WoW for almost 6 years straight with his most recent accomplishment of finishing Mythic Trial of Valor US-15, World 52nd.
+He's been raiding in WoW for almost 6 years straight with his most recent accomplishments of finishing Mythic Nighthold US - 15, World 69th.

 Updated for the latest patch.

 - I view this talent primarily as training wheels for when you first experience the shock of not being able to